Write For Us

 Submit a session to the Annual Conference 2020

-Submit a session to the Annual Conference 2020 which will be held on the 24th September.
+Submit a session to the Annual Conference 2020, now scheduled for early December!
 At our members’ request, the Climate Crisis will provide this year's overarching theme – an issue which affects us all, but is particularly hard-hitting for the people and communities we work with, who are forced to contend with the far-reaching consequences of climate change on the front line.